Working with dreams

 In this live webinar Alicia Ann MacDougall will offer a relational psychoanalytic perspective on dreamwork in the therapy room, outlining the role of dreams in shaping our relational living.

-In the second part of this webinar, Alicia will share how an intersubjective approach to dreamwork can be applied in clinical practice, drawing on dream vignettes from client material.
+In the second part, Alicia will share how an intersubjective approach to dreamwork can be applied in clinical practice, drawing on dream vignettes from client material.
 Participants will also be invited to share their own dreams or their anonymised clients’ dreams (with prior consent) for exploration and discussion.

 Who is this training for?